 Restraint System Warning Messages

-This is a list of warning messages that may display on the dashboard.
+This list of warning messages may be displayed on the dashboard.

 - Driver restraint system malfunction.
 Continue wearing a safety belt.
 Consult the nearest service center.